dcunited001/dcunited001.github.io/_posts/2016-09-06-sepsis-the-opm-fallout-and-neo-bolshevik-plague-in-america.md

 for businesses to structure incentivization and the motivation for people to go to college.
 What's the answer, then?
 Lower the costs and prices of services and products in America that leave people in poverty.
 Why doesn't welfare help reduce rates of poverty?
 That's a really good question to ask if you are in favor of a major increase to minimum wage

 # How Could This Happen Here?

+Every day I think I've solved the puzzle to the American media circus, I find out there's more.
+I'm starting to feel tired and I don't really know why.
+I've felt like I've been surreptitiously medicated off and on for a long time, but I don't think that's it now.
+I really don't know what's wrong, but every day I discover something new, but terrible.

+The first twenty years of my life, I was intentionally sheltered, so that I wouldn't know what to want in life and I didn't develop.
+The next ten years was rough.
+I was passionate about my rights and other issues, so I wanted to stand up for them, but no one really clued me in.
+So the isolation from license suspensions gave way to outright psychological torture with a budget.
+Now I'm worried that something's really wrong with my health, but no one cares.
+Every encounter I have with the people closest to me always tends towards negative and I am never permitted to have the experiences I need to develop, as someone with Aspergers who missed out for the first two decades.
+Then, I'm made to feel like it's my fault and it's really not.
+And they deconstructed my psychology, to use it against me.

+*What Hippocratic Oath?!*

+###

+For so long, no one would listen to me.
+I only pieced it together when I realized how many psychological and sociological variables needed to be tightly controlled to create this perfect storm and then imagined how unlikely that would be.
+Never allowed to have specific types of experiences; always surrounded by people who mislead me in very cruel ways; always led to believe it was my fault; never given so much as a pat on the back.
+Mostly, everyone around me knew and if I was lucky they were nice, but it's like these assholes gamified it!
+They made workplace mobbing and general bullying into a game where if you didn't score enough points by publicly invoking emotional pain, you might be next!
+It's so fucking sick and now it's undeniably rampant at a time when the US is closer than ever to being caught.
+My experience seems to be rare.
+Somewhere between one in a million or one in a thousand, but it's amazing how, even though I fled from city to city, the people who coordinated this?
+THEY WERE ALWAYS THERE WAITING.
+It couldn't have been that rare.

+Then, when I blogged about all the workplace bullying and mobbing techniques they used on me, my friends and family jumped down my throat!
+Writing about it was the only thing that helped me move on because I no longer had to waste my breath talking about it for hours, just to have the friends who listened abruptly become aloof.
+And that's part of it: the time I spent ruminating on it or talking about it to other people!
+GODDAMIT!
+People I know who were involved they would let me waste my breath, completely aware of what was happening, just to drain my time, as if they got points for riling me up.

+#### *Those who were complicit* who would listen could only say:

+#### &#x2605; Just ignore it next time...

+#### &#x2605; Oh, you're just paranoid!

+#### &#x2605; I think something is wrong with you!

+#### &#x2605; Just forget about it.
+Don't play their games!

+#### &#x2605; If it happens more than once, it's you, silly!

+No one believed me.
+When I wrote all the specific and general things these people did to me, I could simply point to that blog.
+I wrote 17,000 words in Feb 2015.
+Instantly, those people who were complicit?
+They jumped down my throat, saying "David, aren't you trying to get a job?!
+You'll never get a job!
+DAVID, YOU HAVE TO DELETE THAT!"

+Turns out, it's impossible for those exact people to not know.
+I'm in the middle of writing some pieces on how everything affected my psychology and sociology.
+In particular, I can show how those around me chose the wrong way to handle my issues throughout my entire life, but the first 20 years?
+That's forgiveable.
+These last five years?
+That's going to be a lot harder, but I know they wouldn't do it if they weren't forced to.

+The reason they wanted me to delete it?
+I basically wrote a handbook for the occult psychology used for CIA torture programs.
+This is seriously dark shit, but not much worse than what you see in 48 Laws of Power.
+Some of what I wrote was far more concise and complete documentation than anything else out there.
+People have insinuated that information like my writing is classified and that even my memories could be classified because I am one of the few people resilient enough to withstand this stuff without committing suicide or whatever.
+I don't know what happens to the people that go through this.

+### These Sadistic Sociopaths Had A Budget!

+Even though I have PTSD, I'm treated as though if someone undid the negative things they did to screw with me, that it would be counterproductive to the way they've spent their funds.
+Like speaking to a therapist that might actually help me would undo years of work & risk, not to mention millions in budget.
+Then they gaslight me to make me feel like I'm crazy and I've been jerked around so much, there's almost nothing left.
+If I work somewhere, there has to be someone there who's approved to be my "handler" and this person effectively mismanages me into failure.
+If I managed to get a job where there wasn't a handler, I fill out my I-9 form, DHS is immediately notified and people in my destination receive *Community Notifications*, which is a term I've heard aloud several times, early on in the workplace.
+I thought I was tuned in to the right information and stayed clued in to these potential rights abuses, but nothing's farther from the truth!
+Every thing makes more sense looking back.
+Now I see the key phrases and I can place the the procedures and remember the acronyms, almost eidetically.

+### This Psychological Torture Is Everywhere Now and It's Part of Something Else

+Whatever happened, it's increased exponentially within the past three years and year.
+I wish I could leave this soul-sucking Hell hole.
+It's everywhere now and it's part of something bigger.
 Whoever is doing this to America, they're really fucking up a lot of people's lives and causing a lot of damage, as far as I can see.
 And it's being done in such a way that lashes out at anyone who dares question things.
 Social media is a distraction at best, at this point!
 CNN, MSNBC, ABC, CBS, NBC and sometimes even Fox ... it looks like anyone who asks real questions loses their job.
 BTW, I'm not so predispositioned to believe the right is always right.
 However, in our country's current nightmare, they are right on it.
 Yet, they still aren't asking many more questions than anyone else.

-### Social Media is an Echo Chamber
+### Social Media Is Nothing More Than An Echo Chamber

-#### and Somebody Handed Out Megaphones to the Retarded Parrots
+#### And Somebody Handed Out Megaphones to the Retarded Parrots

 Thanks a lot, by the way.
 For paying out SEO and Social Media optimization to basically hand all these idiots under foreign